aekaplan/aekaplan.github.io/_posts/2013-03-21-wireframing.markdown

 <h3>Meet Balsamiq</h3>

 <p>
-<a href="http://www.balsamiq.com/" target="_blank">Balsamiq</a> is a wire framing application for quick mockups.
+<a href="http://www.balsamiq.com/" target="_blank">Balsamiq</a> is a wireframing application for quick mockups.
 It's like sketching except that it's digital, allowing you to easily tweak and rearrange your ideas.
 </p>

 <p>